opentap/opentap/doc/User Guide/CLI Usage/Readme.md

 Whenever you install a package, the package manager will attempt to resolve the dependencies.
 If you are missing a package dependency, the package manager will prompt you, and install it automatically if you confirm.
 To avoid this behavior, you may install a package with the `-y` option to automatically confirm all prompts.
-If you are trying to install a package that is incompatible with your current install, the package manager will stop.
+If you are trying to install a package that is incompatible with your current installation, the package manager will stop.
 This could happen if you have a package installed that depends on OpenTAP >= 9.5.1, and you try to install OpenTAP 9.4.
 You can override this behavior by using the `--force` option, but this can lead to a non-functional installation.